 NFTs Take Large Share of Total Art Market Sales

-The rare digital art NFT industry has become a very large economic engine in the past few years.
-If current sales and adoption trends continue, it could eventually surpass other sectors of the art market.
-According to the Art Basel & UBS report, which includes data from only a few blockchains, 2021 NFT sales reached $11.1 billion USD, with the entire art market in all sectors totaling at $65.1 billion USD.
+The rare digital art NFT industry has become a large economic engine in the past few years.
+If current sales and adoption trends continue, it may eventually surpass other sectors of the art market.
+According to an Art Basel & UBS report, which includes data from only a few blockchains, 2021 NFT sales reached $11.1 billion USD, with the entire art market in all sectors totaling at $65.1 billion USD.
 This means 17% of all art sales came from rare digital art!
-That percentage is even higher since sales figures from the highest-volume blockchain for rare digital art, WAX, were not included in the report.
+That percentage is even higher since sales figures from one of the highest-volume blockchains for rare digital art, WAX, were not included in the report.
 In fact, according to DappRadar, 2021 NFT sales were nearly $25 billion.

 What Is Rare Digital Art Again?

 With experimental origins tracing back to 2014, rare digital art is widely known today by the more common term, NFT, which stands for "nonfungible token."
 Comprised of digitally scarce fine art pieces, rare digital artworks are each attached to a unique cryptographic token--also known as a cryptocurrency.
 A record of who owns this unique (AKA non-fungible) token and its attached art is readily available on a specific internet-powered blockchain.
 One of the big deals here is that once a person accepts that the art and the token are tied together, trading of art NFTs on a global scale becomes instant--and for a number of blockchains--almost as easy as sending an email.

 |Bit by the Crypto Bug is rare digital art by Joe Chiappetta, available as an animated color edition on SuperRare.|